Download Full Text (1.5 MB)

 Theatre and Performance Studies

-Much gratitude and thanks go out to all of the departments, staff and faculty that had a role in making this production possible.
-First and foremost, to the Celebration of Science, Explorer Connection and Philadelphia Center for sponsoring the show and taking interest in promoting science through the performing arts.
-Special thanks to Dr. Prushan, Dr. Gentry, Julia Gwiszcz, Dr. Moore, Administrative Services, University Advancement, University Communications, The Dean of Students Office, Physical Facilities, The Programming Center and Multimedia Services.
-The Executive Board would especially like to thank our faculty advisor Dawn Wanner for her commitment to the betterment of our organization.
+Much gratitude and thanks go out to all of the departments at La Salle that play a part in making this production possible: Administrative Services, University Communications, The Dean of Students Office, Physical Facilities, The Programming Center, and Multimedia Services.
+I would also like to thank our faculty advisor, Dawn Wanner, for her devotion to our organization.